Nikon d3500 vs Nikon d5600 comparison:

 Both cameras share a 24-megapixel resolution.

-Investigating Nikon’s entry-level ‘D’ series digital SLR products is a terrific approach to make your initial commitment to a camera system if you’re OK with traditional DSLR rather than the newest kid on the block, mirrorless.
+Investigating Nikon’s entry-level ‘D’ series digital SLR products is a terrific approach to committing to a camera system if you’re okay with traditional DSLR rather than the newest kid on the block, mirrorless.

 Both the Nikon D3500 (opens in new tab) we’re highlighting here and its numerically superior – but surprisingly similar specified – –

-Nikon D5600(opens in new tab) feature a standard for their class APS-C sensor and are targeted at prospective photographers looking for more creativity and freedom than a smartphone can offer.
+Nikon D5600(opens in new tab) features a standard for their class APS-C sensor and targets prospective photographers looking for more creativity and freedom than a smartphone can offer.

 With a Nikon DSLR, you may choose from a vast selection of Nikon F-mount, DX format (APS-C), and accessories, regardless of which of these two alternatives you ultimately pick.